 (It may be helpful to print the template before altering it to see how it's meant to look.)

 Indicate on page one if any materials are required in addition to the sheet of Physical Constants (for example, graph paper on request).
 In the case of an open-note exam, a prominent statement to this effect is required on page one.
-Start the questions on page two - page one is only for title, rubric, etc..
-Type "Turn Over", at the foot of the page, where appropriate, and type "End of Paper" on the final page.
+Page one is only for title, rubric, etc..
+Please do not put formulae or data on page one.
+Start the questions on page two.
+Type "Turn Over", at the foot of each page except the cover page and the final page, which should have "End of Paper".

 Use (i), (ii), (iii), etc. to label principal sections of the question, but only if these relate to different topics; (principal sections do not need labelling if they all relate to the same overall topic - just use separate paragraphs).
 Use (a), (b), (c), etc. to label such things as a sequence of quantities to be calculated or a list of terms to be defined.